 Management and those charged with governance of the entity who use information about emissions for strategic and operational decisions, such as choosing between alternative technologies and investment and divestment decisions, perhaps in anticipation of a regulatory disclosure regime or entering an emissions trading scheme.

-The practitioner may not be able to identify all those who will read the assurance report, particularly where there is a large number of people who have access to it.
+The practitioner may not be able to identify all those who will read the assurance report, particularly where there are a large number of people who have access to it.
 In such cases, particularly where possible readers are likely to have a broad range of interests with respect to emissions, intended users may be limited to major stakeholders with significant and common interests.
 Intended users may be identified in different ways, for example, by agreement between the practitioner and the engaging party, or by laws or regulations.

-A51.
+A48.
 Judgments about materiality are made in light of surrounding circumstances, and are affected by both quantitative and qualitative factors.
 It should be noted, however, that decisions regarding materiality are not affected by the level of assurance, that is, materiality for a reasonable assurance engagement is the same as for a limited assurance engagement.